aalhakim/python-epl2/README.md

 #### Step 2

 The first action must be to find a compatible printer.
-This code has been developed solely for use with a Zebra GK420t label printer right now so the `detect_printer()` function works by looking for keywords to how this printer normall installs itself on Windows and Unix machine.
-On Unix though some manual configuration is also needed.
+This code has been developed solely with a Zebra GK420t label printer so the `ZebraPrinter()` class or `detect_printer()` function work by looking for keywords to how this printer normally installs itself on Windows and Unix machine.
+Also note some additional manual configuration is also needed for Unix (noted below).

 For Windows: